List of Welsh-language media: Current channels

 S4C broadcasts exclusively in Welsh and has an annual budget of approximately £100 million.
-BBC Wales and HTV carried some Welsh programmes prior to S4C's formation in 1982 and still produce programmes for the commissioning broadcaster, alongside independent production companies.
+BBC Cymru Wales and HTV carried some Welsh programmes prior to S4C's formation in 1982 and still produce programmes for the commissioning broadcaster, alongside independent production companies.
 The station has 3% of the audience share in Wales, which is similar to that of TG4 of Ireland.
 Up until the digital switchover in March 2010, a bilingual analogue service was broadcast consisting of S4C and Channel 4 programming.

 Other television services

 S4C's Clic service (the Welsh counterpart of the BBC iPlayer) allows viewers to watch its programmes again - programmes are also available to watch via iPlayer.

+S4C also offers specialist content for children through its Cyw service and for teenagers through its Hansh service.

 The BBC offers Welsh-language commentary on a number of sporting events on BBC One Wales and BBC Two Wales using the red button feature on digital TV.
 Sky Sports also previously offered a similar service for Wales international football matches.

-ITV Local offered Welsh-medium programmes produced by ITV Wales including Y Ddau Ffranc featuring Rhys Ifans and the current affairs programmes Y Byd ar Bedwar and Hacio.
+ITV Local offered Welsh-medium programmes produced by ITV Cymru Wales including Y Ddau Ffranc featuring Rhys Ifans and the current affairs programmes Y Byd ar Bedwar and Hacio.
 Following the demise of ITV Local, the website was relaunched as Y Dydd, but closed shortly afterwards.